4th Infantry Division (United Kingdom): Service

+The Battle of Bergendal was the last set-piece action of the war, but was followed by a long period of Guerrilla warfare.
+British forces were increasingly dispersed into ad hoc columns pursuing small Boer forces.
+Lyttelton's division was reduced to five-and-a-half battalions and a Mounted infantry detachment for Buller's advance to Lydenburg in September.
+On 5 September 7 Brigade's camp came under long range artillery fire, but Howard and the artillery cleared the Boers away.
+The column entered Lydenburg on 7 September, then attacked Paardeplaats next day, when Lyttelton with his four remaining battalions attacked the Boer right.
+Buller's column then marched into the rugged country of North East Transvaal through the 'Devil's Knuckles' and 'Hell's Gate' before returning to Lydenburg on 2 October, capturing a large Boer supply column on the way.

+Roberts and Buller returned to the UK In early October and Lyttelton took over command of Buller's forces scattered in small garrisons guarding the Natal–Delagoa Bay Railway.
+The brigade and divisional organisation was abandoned for the rest of the war.

 First World War

 As a permanently established Regular Army division it was amongst the first to be sent to France as part of the British Expeditionary Force at the outbreak of the First World War.
 It served on the Western Front for the duration of the war and was present during all the major offensives including the Battle of the Marne, Battle of Ypres, Battle of the Somme and the Battle of Passchendaele.

 Order of battle

 The order of battle of 4th Division during the First World War was as follows: